 How can I apply?

-Applications open in February each year.
-Please review the 2023 call for proposals for an example of the form you will need to complete.
+The call for propsals for the 2025 Graduate Teachign Showcase is NOW LIVE!
+Please review a PDF of call for proposals to see the form you will need to complete.
 Using a blind review process, six to eight presenters are chosen from the 30+ applications.
+Click the button below to submit your application.

 Prior years' Graduate Teaching Showcase presenters